Nexis-Network/NEXIS/exzo-fork/readme.md

 ### Review of merge

 It's hard to review all changes, because github will visualize all the changes from merged branch.
-To easier review, compare two diffs of `solana-base` (checkout solana-base file) and `develop` before and after merging, they should be more or less the same.
+To easier review, compare two diffs of `nexis-base` (checkoutnexis-base file) and `develop` before and after merging, they should be more or less the same.

 ### Finalizing merge

-During solana merge, develop can have new features.
+During nexismerge, develop can have new features.
 Because we have single branch this can make some problems.
 As algorithm that solve problems, use follow:
 1. After merge is done create a new version branch '0.3', '0.5', etc. from latest `develop`.
 2. Create a new tag and release latest version.